wildcatdb/wildcat/readme.md

 - Automatic multi-threaded background compaction with configurable concurrency
 - ACID transaction support with configurable durability guarantees
 - Range, prefix, and full iteration support with bidirectional traversal
-- High throughput design targeting tens of thousands of transactions per second
+- High transactional throughput per second with low latency due to lock-free and non-blocking design.
 - Optional Bloom filters per SSTable for improved key lookup performance
 - Key-value separation optimization (`.klog` for keys, `.vlog` for values)
 - Tombstone-aware compaction with retention based on active transaction windows
 - Transaction recovery preserves incomplete transactions for post-crash inspection and resolution
 - Keys and values stored as opaque byte sequences
-- Single-node embedded database with no network or replication overhead
+- Single-node embedded storage engine with no network or replication overhead

 ## Overview
 <div>